10se1ucgo/ace/README.md

 ~~currently it can do:~~

 ok that list has since expanded to be too much to list out so INSTEAD heres what it cant to:
-- no menus or loading screen
-- no weapon/team selection hud
-- minimap
-- territory control
+- Territory Control game mode
-- 0.76
+- Protocol version 0.76
-- uhh yeah a bunch of other things i cant remember
+- Some other things I don't remember

-# building
+# BUILDING

-i think you'll need something around C++14, but i may have accidentally used a C++17 stl feature here and there.
+You'll need a compiler supporting *at least* C++14.

 ## WINDOWS:
-The folder `ext` should be where all the libs go, refer to the CMakeLists.txt for detail My ext tree looks something like this:
+The folder `ext` should be where all the libs go, refer to the CMakeLists.txt for details My ext tree looks something like this:
 ```
+├───alure
+│   ├───include
+│   └───lib
 ├───enet
 │   ├───include
 │   └───lib